Leading Heat Exchanger Manufacturers

 How It Works

-In order to eliminate the thermal stress and achieve equilibrium, the thermal energy gravitates toward the cooler solution.
-The efficiency and speed of the process depends greatly on the size of the surface area of the partition.
-The larger the partition’s surface area, the quicker the heat will transfer.
+To reduce thermal stress and reach equilibrium, thermal energy moves toward the cooler area.
+The efficiency and speed of this process are closely linked to the size of the partition’s surface area.
+A larger surface area allows for faster heat transfer.

 Types